 Going forward, the majority of data will likely be created by machines that require massive amounts of processing power.
 The challenge will be in increasing processing power and lowering power consumption.

-Enormous amounts of data won't reside in our phones, but in data centres.
-Today, data centres account for roughly 3% of global electricity consumption.
+Enormous amounts of data won't reside in our phones, but in data centers.
+Today, data centers account for roughly 3% of global electricity consumption.
 If we do nothing to make them more efficient, they might account for 25% of electricity consumption in 10 years.
 Given this dilemma, the rule of thumb in semiconductor design is to try to reduce power consumption in these components by 30% every two years.

-In our view, this is likely to drive growth for more advanced and complex chips used in high-end smartphones and data centres, which will drive up their semiconductor dollar content over the next five years.
+In our view, this is likely to drive growth for more advanced and complex chips used in high-end smartphones and data centers, which will drive up their semiconductor dollar content over the next five years.

 The world’s largest semiconductor companies are planning to spend billions of dollars on new manufacturing facilities to meet new demand, as well as to navigate geopolitical tensions with semiconductors being seen as a national security priority.
 The U.S. and Europe both seek to bring critical supply chains closer to home, given that Taiwan controls a majority of the high-end manufacturing production for semiconductors.

-Industry bellwether Taiwan Semiconductor Manufacturing (TSMC) plans to spend US$100 billion through 2023 for new chip fabrication facilities, including a large site planned for Arizona.
+Industry bellwether Taiwan Semiconductor Manufacturing (TSMC) plans to spend $100 billion through 2023 for new chip fabrication facilities, including a large site planned for Arizona.
 TSMC holds close to 80% market share for leading-edge chip production, and its clients include Apple, Qualcomm and Broadcom.